vineet-codes/ticketing-app/readme.md

    - One can encrypt the cookie if it's a hard requirement
 5. Must not require a backing data store on the server

 > JWT's meet all the above requirement.
-Our frontent is a SSR react app hence, we use cookies as a transport mechanism for our JWT's.
+Our frontend is a SSR (server side rendered) react app hence, we use cookies as a transport mechanism for our JWT's.

 #### Secret sharing in kubernetes cluster